 David Smith, Policy Director for the Residential Landlords Association, said: “We warned the government that the tax increases they have imposed on landlords would be counter-productive and these figures show how right we were.
 All they are achieving is driving landlords to leave the market, damage investment and so making it more difficult for tenants to find somewhere suitable to live.

-“Whoever is in government following the election needs to completely change the approach and start to support good landlords to encourage them to invest to meet the rising demand for rented housing.”Show Form To Book A Tax Planning Consultation
+“Whoever is in government following the election needs to completely change the approach and start to support good landlords to encourage them to invest to meet the rising demand for rented housing.”Show Book a Tax Planning Consultation